 - HIV (human immunodeficiency virus) Replication Inhibition effect

-- Hepato-protective effect/ liver protecting
+- Hepato-protective effect/ the liver protecting

 - Analgesic, Antibacterial, Antifungal, Astringent

-The plant exhibits medicinal properties due to presence of various bioactive substances.
+The plant exhibits medicinal properties due to the presence of various bioactive substances.
 The phytochemical analysis of the plant extract has confirmed the presence of tannins, saponins, flavonoids and alkaloids.
 The plant extract have been found to contain high levels of saponins, tannins, flavonoids and alkaloids.
-The plant is very rich in potassium due to which it is powerful diuretic.
+The plant is a very rich in potassium due to which it is powerful diuretic.

-Bhuiamla for liver Diseases
+Bhuiamla for the liver Diseases